The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 22 Oct 1944 – Battle Day Eight

-At 0830 October 22 the 3d Battalion moved out with all three rifle companies abreast, slowly flushing the remaining Germans from cover.
+At 0830 October 22 the 3rd Battalion moved out with all three rifle companies abreast, slowly flushing the remaining Germans from cover.
 The terrain was extremely rough and the troops were under artillery fire from the front, left front, and right flank.
-Meanwhile the 100th Battalion had disposed its companies so that they were held a semi circular defensive position overlooking Biffontaine from three sides.
-The enemy, seeing the move, launched a counterattack supported by artillery, “screaming meeies,” and flak gunfire.
+Meanwhile the 100th Battalion had disposed its companies so that they held a semicircular defensive position overlooking Biffontaine from three sides.
+The enemy, seeing the move, launched a counterattack supported by artillery, “screaming meemies,”[German Nebelwerfer rocket artillery]and flak gun fire [German 88mm self-propelled cannon].
 Firefights were soon raging on three sides of the battalion, but the enemy had not sufficient strength to make good his attack.
 The 100th was still in a critical position, however.
 The troops had almost exhausted their ammunition supply in beating off the attack; There was a critical shortage of water, and evacuation facilities for the wounded were very inadequate.

-To combat the supply problem five light tanks from Task Force Felber took out took off from Belmont with a platoon of company riding outside.
-They carried ammunition and water and were attempting to breakthrough to the 100th by way of the Belmont-Biffontaine road.
+To combat the supply problem, five light tanks from Task Force Felber took off from Belmont with a platoon of Company A riding outside.
+They carried ammunition and water and were attempting to break through to the 100th by way of the Belmont-Biffontaine road.
 No sooner had the tanks gotten into the hills when they were ambushed by an enemy force of fifty men defending the road.
 The infantry platoon was practically defenseless.
 The first burst of fire killed three men and wounded several others.
 The heroism of one of the wounded, Staff Sergeant Itsumu Sasaoka, was the only thing that saved the others.
-Manning a machine gun on the rear tank Sasaoka was badly hit in the first burst of enemy fire.
+Manning a machine gun on the rear tank, Sasaoka was badly hit in the first burst of enemy fire.
 In spite of his wound he clung to his gun and kept a steady stream of fire on the enemy positions alongside the road, until all the tanks had passed the enemy positions.
-Then we can buy his wound and unable to hang on any longer, he fell from the lurching tank.
+Then weakened by his wound and unable to hang on any longer, he fell from the lurching tank.
 He was awarded the Distinguished Service Cross, although missing in action.
 The tanks did not complete their mission, being unable to negotiate the steep terrain.
 The infantry and some of the tank crews tried to make contact on foot, but they were unable to locate the battalion.

 100 D Pfc.
 Tsukano, Ichiro